eldh/credt/README.md

 #### Modifying data

 To make changes to the list we just defined, we apply operations on it.
-For example, adding a user looks like this
+For example, adding a user looks like this:

 ```
 let myUser = { ... };